defineCommand()

 Positional arguments declared in the order they appear on the command line.
 Required arguments must come before optional ones.

-Each entry is either a primitive field or a schema field.
-A field must use either type or schema, never both.
+Each entry is a primitive field, an enum field, or a schema field.
+A field must use exactly one of type with a primitive type, type: "enum" with values, or schema — never a mix.

 Primitive field